unbit/uwsgi-docs/PyPy_benchmarks.rst

 uWSGI stresses lot of areas of PyPy (most of them rarely abused in pure-python apps), so making benchmarks is good both for uWSGI and PyPy

-Results are rounded for easy of read, each test is executed 10 times on a Intel i7-3615QM CPU @ 2.30GHz
+Results are rounded for easy of read, each test is executed 10 times on a Intel i7-3615QM CPU @ 2.30GHz.

+CPython version is 2.7.5, pypy is latest tip at 23 of May 2013

 Tests are run with logging disabled